COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Assessment of Constipation

-A normal bowel pattern is having at least three stools per week and no more than three per day; however, these criteria may be inappropriate for cancer patients.[1,3] Constipation is viewed as a subjective symptom involving the complaints of decreased frequency with incomplete passage of dry, hard stool.
+A normal bowel pattern is having at least three stools per week and no more than three stools per day; however, these criteria may be inappropriate for patients with cancer.[1,3] Constipation is viewed as a subjective symptom involving complaints of decreased frequency with incomplete passage of dry, hard stool.
 A thorough history of the patient's bowel pattern, dietary changes, and medications, along with a physical examination, can identify possible causes of constipation.
 The evaluation also includes assessment of associated symptoms such as distention, flatus, cramping, or rectal fullness.
 A digital rectal examination is done to rule out fecal impaction at the level of the rectum.
 A test for occult blood will be helpful in determining a possible intraluminal lesion.
 A thorough examination of the gastrointestinal tract is necessary if cancer is suspected.

 The following questions may provide a useful assessment guide:

 Physical assessment will determine the presence or absence of bowel sounds, flatus, or abdominal distention.
 Patients with colostomies are assessed for constipation.
 Dietary habits, fluid intake, activity levels, and use of opioids in these patients are examined.

 Comprehensive management of constipation includes prevention (if possible), elimination of causative factors, and judicious use of laxatives.
 Some patients can be encouraged to increase dietary fiber (fruits; green, leafy vegetables; 100% whole-grain cereals and breads; and bran) and to increase fluid intake to one-half ounce per pound of body weight daily (if not contraindicated by renal or heart disease).
 (Refer to the PDQ summary on Nutrition in Cancer Care for more information.)